solana-labs/solana/book/src/leader-rotation.md

 failures.
 The new leader schedule is computed using fork 102.
 It is active from slot 200 until it is updated.

+No skews can exist because *everyone* that is voting with the network has skipped 100 and 101 when their root reaches 102.

+### Leader Schedule Rotation Across Epochs

 If the next slot skips an epoch, it is due to a considerable network failure, and the leader schedule from the previous epoch is still valid until the root fork is updated.

-No skews can exist because *everyone* that is voting with the network has skipped 100 and 101 when their root reaches 102.
+For example:

+1. Large network timeout occurs.
+2. Vote occurs on fork 201
+3. Root checkpoint moves from 99 to 102
+4. Leader scheduler is updated for epoch 300+, using fork 102.

+The vote at 201 cannot be rolled back until the fork selection timeout occurs, and voting on a previous fork is a slashing condition.

 ## Leader Schedule Generation at Genesis